jayeshbhole/Instagram-Selenium-Follower-Bot/README.md

 Current working features:

-1. Get the list of your followers.(Gets stored in myfollowers.txt)
+1. Get the list of your followers.(Gets stored in a .txt file)

+2. Get list of @username's followers.(Gets stored in a .txt file)

-2. Follow the followers of XYZ
+3. Follow the followers of @username.

-3. Follow likers of some post
+4. Follow likers of some post.

 Pre-requisites:
 ```